zicna/zicna/README.md

 <!-- <p align="center">Forward-thinking Software Developer with a background working productively in dynamic environments, looking forward to learning new skills. </p> -->

-<p align="center">Experienced in Ruby on Rails and JavaScript-based programming and a background in Environmental Science.
-Forward-thinking Software Engineer, knowledgeable of backend and frontend development requirements eager to learn new skills.
-Supportive team member with 5+ years of experience working in logistics.</p>
+<p align="center">Forward-thinking Software Engineer, knowledgeable of backend and frontend development with background in Environmental Science.
+Eager to learn new skills. </p>

   <!-- <p> 🎭 Fun 💯 fact:  </p> -->